noidexe/Enjin-Coin-Documentation/docs/wallet_quickstart.md

 Go to [Enjin Kovan Testnet Faucet](https://kovan.faucet.enjin.io/) and paste your address.

 In a couple of minutes, you should have both Kovan ETH and ENJ in your wallet.
-You are now ready to use the platform to make items.
+You are now ready to use the platform to make items!

-## Creating the Item Vault (Optional)
+## Creating the Secondary wallet (Optional)

+This process can be completed at any time after creating your Primary wallet.

-It is highly recommended that you create an Item Vault wallet on a secure server that you control somewhere.
-This does not to be on the same machine as you game server or any other service.
-The Item Vault will receive items that you mint on the Master Wallet, and will automatically sign incoming transactions without user intervention.
+It is highly recommended that you create an secondary wallet on a secure server that you control somewhere.
+This does not have to be on the same machine as your game server or any other service.
+The secondary wallet will receive items that you mint from the primary wallet, and will automatically sign incoming transactions without user intervention.

-Once you secure a server you want to install the Item Vault on, look at [this guide](../docs/wallet_daemon_install.md) on how to install the wallet daemon on that machine.
+Once you secure a server you want to install the secondary wallet on, look at [this guide](../docs/wallet_daemon_install.md) on how to install the wallet daemon on that machine.